 - Views: The number of times this Lens has been viewed

-- Scans: The number of times your Lens has been activated in the camera in Snapchat
+- Plays: The number of times your Lens has been activated in the camera in Snapchat

 - Shares: The number of times this Lens has been shared on Snapchat

 in the My Lenses Dashboard.